obince/pii_detection_site/README.md

 # JotForm - PII Detection Manual Review System

 ## Implementation
-I used Node.js, Express.js, and MySQL for the backend of this application.
+I used Node.js, Express.js, Flask, and MySQL for the backend of this application.
 For the frontend, I used React, axios, HTML, CSS.
 I did tests and experiments on a local database, using XAMPP and PHPMyAdmin.

 ## Running
 In order to run this project, first you have to create database specifically for this project.
 My table name is "pii_db" as it can be seen in the config.js file.
 After the creation of database, you have to modify the config.js file for your own database.